Locating care in the community can sometime feel daunting but there are a few things to consider that can make it much easier.

 Depending on where you live there may be a lot of options or very few.
 There may also be unique local resources like free counseling clinics, psychiatric urgent care, or psychotherapy training sites that have low cost services.
 These can also be great options if they are available and sound good to you.

 When you begin a search for a therapist, you're starting a responsible and courageous process.
 Remember, it is a journey, and can take some time.
-Obstacles are normal, and we can support you as you overcome them.
 We wish you the best in your search.